Hekmundo/iss-tracker/README.md

 # space-station-tracker
-Web app tracking the position of the ISS using WHERE THE ISS AT?
-API (https://wheretheiss.at/) and mapping with OpenLayers 6
+Web app tracking the position of the ISS using 'Where the ISS at?'
+API (https://wheretheiss.at/) and visual mapping with OpenLayers 6